Want to make sure you get the most from your coffee maker? Read on to learn how to clean a coffee maker with apple cider vinegar.

 Keeping your coffee maker clean is just as important as keeping any other part of your kitchen clean, both for your health and your coffee maker’s efficiency.

-Apple cider vinegar helps clean out mold, germs, and other bacteria that grow in your coffee maker over time.
+Apple cider vinegar helps clean out the mold, germs, and other bacteria that grow in your coffee maker over time.
 But, in addition to using vinegar, the coffee maker needs to dry out properly every week to reduce the moisture that can build up in the maker.
 Mold and bacteria thrive in moist environments, so this one extra step can help kill spores and germs that manage to grow in your coffee maker.

 Another factor that influences matters is what type of water you use when making your coffee.
 If you use pure, filtered water, the less likely you are to have buildup.
 There are many minerals found in tap water, especially if your water is hard.
 These minerals can clog up your coffee maker over time.